 Hosting virtual events became a necessity rather than a choice with the beginning of the global pandemic.
-But even now that hosting offline events is easier than before, many businesses and professionals choose to continue doing everything online.
+But even now that hosting offline events is easier, many businesses and professionals continue doing everything online.

-Just want to remind you that you can organise a virtual conference or meeting with MyOwnConference even in 30 seconds.
+I want to remind you that you can organize a virtual conference or meeting with MyOwnConference even in 30 seconds.

 #1 Utilize Quizzes and Questionnaires